kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 .. note:: November 2014

-The elections had been exhausting, both personally, and for his whole family, and so Bill Palantine decided to take his wife, Mary, and their two boys, Cory and Jake, to the French Alps in December for a skiing vacation.
+The elections had been exhausting, both personally, and for his whole family, and so Bill Palatine decided to take his wife, Mary, and their two boys, Cory and Jake, to the French Alps in December for a skiing vacation.
 He pitched it to his personal assistant, Maritta, over
 WhatsApp: